Combining Qualitative and Quantitative Research for the Best Results

 Why use both research methods?

-A combination of open ended qualitative data and numerical quantitative survey data ensures that the limitations of one process is balanced by the strengths of the other.
+Mixed methods research is a combination of open ended qualitative data collection methods and numerical quantitative survey data, which ensures that the limitations of one process is balanced by the strengths of the other.
+Conducting mixed methods research involves several steps and procedures, such as defining the research question, collecting both qualitative and quantitative data, and integrating the results to draw comprehensive conclusions.

 How do you conduct a qualitative survey?